maxionderon/Abandoned-Companion-Gift-App-Angular/README.md

 <a name="2.1."></a>
 ### 2.1.
 Angular

-The [Angular](https://angular.io) framework was used to develop.
+The [Angular](https://angular.io) framework was used to develop the application.

 <a name="2.2."></a>
 ### 2.2.
 Angular Material

-[Angular Material](https://material.angular.io/) was used as UI components.
+[Angular Material](https://material.angular.io/) was used to create the UI components.

 <a name="2.3."></a>
 ### 2.3.
 Angular FlexLayout